56kcloud/Training/DockerCon/logging/log-drivers.md

     ![](timestamp.png)

-    5. Click 'Discover' on the right-hand menu bar.
+    5. Click 'Discover' on the left-hand menu bar.

 2. You should now be looking at the main querying interface of Kibana.
 Let's add some fields to make the viewing pane a little cleaner.